OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

              .
 Dictionary for cleaning data.
              .
 OneHotEncoder processing technique applied to the dataframe.
              .
 Split the data into train sets(80%) and test sets(20%).
              .
-Argument parser construction to parse arguments.
+Argument parser construction to parse the arguments (--C: Regularization strength, --max_iter: Maximum number of iterations taken for the solvers to converge.)
              .
-Logistic regression model that tests for accuracy.
+Create a logistic regression model that tests for accuracy.
              .
 Source directory to save the generated custom-coded model

-including data,
+     > Data.
+         -

      > Hyperparameter tuning.
          - Build hyperdrive service using jupyter notebook .
 Initialize workspace
              .
-Create a compute cluster to run the experiments on and chack for existing cluster.
+Create a compute cluster to run the experiments on and check for existing cluster.
              .
 Specify parameter sampler
              .
 Specify a policy for early stopping.
              .
 Create an estimator for the training script.